forecastorm/springboot-android-chat-client/README.md

 ## What is it?

 An adroid chat app backend in springboot.
+You can get the backend code [here](https://github.com/Fnil/springboot-android-chat-server).
 Supports user status, instant text messaging.